 We do not have any products that have gained regulatory approval.
-Our immuno-oncology technology platforms are designed to leverage the patient's immune system to slow the growth and spread of, or eliminate, tumor cells.
-Any products we develop may not effectively modulate the immune response to slow the spread of or eliminate cancer cells.
-The scientific evidence to support the feasibility of immuno-oncology product candidates is preliminary and limited.
-Our business and future success depend on our ability to obtain regulatory approval of and then successfully commercialize our product candidates.
+Our immunotherapy product candidates are designed to stimulate and/or regulate innate and adaptive immune responses as potential treatments for cancer, autoimmune and inflammatory diseases.
+Any products we develop may not effectively modulate the immune response.
+The scientific evidence to support the feasibility of immunotherapy product candidates is preliminary and limited.
+Our business and future success depend on our ability to obtain regulatory approval of, and then successfully commercialize, our product candidates.
 Advancing these novel therapies creates significant challenges for us, including, among others:

-- obtaining approval from regulatory authorities to conduct clinical trials with our product candidates; - successful completion of preclinical studies and successful enrollment of clinical trials; - successful completion of our clinical trials, including a favorable risk-benefit outcome; - receipt of marketing approvals from the U.S. Food and Drug Administration, or FDA, and similar regulatory authorities outside the United States;
+- obtaining approval from regulatory authorities to conduct clinical trials with our product candidates; - successful completion of preclinical studies and successful enrollment of clinical trials;

-- obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - establishing commercial manufacturing, supply and distribution arrangements; - establishing a commercial infrastructure; - acceptance of our products by patients, the medical community and third-party payors; - establishing market share while competing with other therapies; - successfully executing our pricing and reimbursement strategy; - a continued acceptable safety and adverse event profile of our products following regulatory approval; and - qualifying for, identifying, registering, maintaining, enforcing and defending intellectual property rights and claims covering our products.
+- successful completion of our clinical trials, including a favorable risk-benefit outcome; - receipt of marketing approvals from the U.S. Food and Drug Administration, or FDA, and similar regulatory authorities outside the United States; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - establishing commercial manufacturing, supply and distribution arrangements; - establishing a commercial infrastructure; - acceptance of our products by patients, the medical community and third-party payors; - establishing market share while competing with other therapies; - successfully executing our pricing and reimbursement strategy; - a continued acceptable safety and adverse event profile of our products following regulatory approval; and - qualifying for, identifying, registering, maintaining, enforcing and defending intellectual property rights and claims covering our products.